mono/website/_posts/2018-05-29-mono-on-aix-and-ibm-i.md

 the first place!)

 Improper use of function pointers was sometimes a problem.
-Based on the advice of Bernhard, there was a problem with the function descriptors #ifdefs, which had caused a mix-up interpreting function pointers as code.
+Based on the advice of Bernhard, there was a problem with the function descriptors `#ifdefs`, which had caused a mix-up interpreting function pointers as code.
 Once that had been fixed, Mono was running generated code on AIX for the first time – quite a sight to behold!